Pharmacy-based telemedicine was one of the top sessions at the recent National Pharmacy U – Virtual.

 - Review operations constantly to make sure the work flow continues to serve your patients and your business

-Rick Brown B.Sc.Pharm is owner/operator of four independent pharmacies and Innovative Pharmacy Solutions Ltd., a pharmacy consulting service.
+Rick Brown B.Sc.Pharm is president of Innovative Pharmacy Solutions Ltd., a pharmacy consulting service.